MUTHUSELVANV/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
 We performed Simple Linear Regression on the salary dataset.
 The ML algorithm can predict salary based on years of experience.
-The Python code approaches Linear Regression by completing all the 6 jars of ML.
+The Python code approaches Linear Regression by completing all 6 jars of ML.
 - 1st JAR: **Data** -
   - Data Cleaning:
     - Import Data